CrYptOz007/enron-analysis/README.md

 ## Important Note
 For the **Top Senders and Recipients** visualization, it's important to note that the calculation of email counts only considers individual email messages.
 It does not account for individual CCs, BCCs, or multiple recipients in the "To" field.
 Each email is treated as a single unit, regardless of the number of recipients involved.

-Additionally, all emails are filtered within the date range of '1979-12-30' to '2002-12-31'.
-Any emails outside this range are excluded from the analysis due to corrupt or invalid dates.

 ## License
 This program is licensed under the GNU 3.0 license.
 Please see the `LICENSE` file for more details.